MatthewMachuca/FlexboxApiSPEC/flexboxAPIspec.md

     adjust it when copying to DMC.
 -->

+WinUI Offers several Layout options, such as StackLayout and Flowlayout.
+Usage of Flexbox Layout will behave similarly and interact by wrapping your desired elements in a Layout Control.

+## Remarks

+#### Traditional CSS Behavior vs Flexbox in WinUI

+Several behaviors may deviate from the exact behavior found in CSS Flexbox, to highlight one in XAML, items do not overflow their containers, rather they simply will be omitted from the layout.

 # API Pages

 _(Each of the following L2 sections correspond to a page that will be on docs.microsoft.com)_